TalixAI/Elo/README.md

 The Elo system’s adaptable architecture allows it to perform tasks across a wide range of domains, from legal advice and healthcare to financial services and software development.
 The Elo design is flexible enough to autonomously execute tasks, regardless of the subject matter.

+Here's how the system would work in some key industries.

 #### **Legal Domain: Case Thesis Preparation**

 In the legal domain, the Elo system can be used to prepare a case thesis for a defense against workplace discrimination.
 The process involves several key steps: